A $C^\ast$-algebraic view on the interaction of real- and reciprocal space topology in skyrmion crystals: Properties of multi- q magnetic systems

 \subsection{Topological phase transitions in real-space}

 Parameter manipulation, such as tuning the spin waves' phase relations $\varphi_i$ or varying the ferromagnetic degree of freedom $m$, changes the superposition in Eq.~(\ref{eq:superposition}) smoothly.
 However, tuning the parameters over certain critical points can lead to destructive interference.
 In this case, $\| \vec{n}(\vec{x}_c) \| = 0$ will occur at critical positions $\vec{x}_c$ in real-space.
 The normalization procedure is thus undefined at $\vec{x}_c$ and no matter which choice will be made to redefine $\hatn(\vec{x})$, the resulting function $\hatn(\vec{x})$ will be discontinuous at the singularities $\vec{x}=\vec{x}_c$.
+This is of significant consequence, as the spectral properties of an electronic system coupled to this texture are sensitive to the topology of its singularities~\cite{Teo2010}.
 In practice, we can regularize the singularity by making the choice

 with $\eta >0 $.
 It is then guaranteed that $\lim_{\eta \to 0^+}\hatn_\eta = \hatn$ for all $\vec{x} \neq \vec{x}_c$.

 We want to give a simple example that can be worked out exactly and that can serve as a toy model for more complex magnetic transitions.
 Consider the isolated skyrmion, parameterized in polar coordinates by